Healthdirect Free Australian health advice you can count on.

 What is an ingrown toenail?

-An ingrown toenail occurs when the side of the nail curls down and grows into the skin around the nail.
+An ingrown toenail is when the side of the nail curls down and grows into the skin around the nail.

-Any toe can be affected but it commonly occurs in the big toe.
+Any toe can be affected but it most commonly happens to the big toe.
+It can happen at any age.

 An ingrown toenail can become painful and inflamed (tender, red and swollen).